asphalt-framework/asphalt/docs/tutorials/echo.rst

 Create the file ``client.py`` file in the ``echo`` package directory as follows::

     import sys
-    from asyncio import get_event_loop, open_connection
+    from asyncio import open_connection

-    from asphalt.core import Component, run_application
+    from asphalt.core import CLIApplicationComponent, run_application

-    class ClientComponent(Component):
+    class ClientComponent(CLIApplicationComponent):
-        def __init__(self, message):
-            self.message = message

-        async def start(self, ctx):
+        async def run(self, ctx):
+            message = sys.argv[1].encode() + b'\n'
             reader, writer = await open_connection('localhost', 64100)
-            writer.write(self.message.encode() + b'\n')
+            writer.write(message)
             response = await reader.readline()
             writer.close()
             print('Server responded:', response.decode().rstrip())
-            get_event_loop().stop()

     if __name__ == '__main__':
-        msg = sys.argv[1]
-        component = ClientComponent(msg)
+        component = ClientComponent()
         run_application(component)

-In the client component, the message to be sent is first extracted from the list of command line arguments.
-It is then given to ``ClientComponent`` as a constructor argument and saved as an attribute of the component instance for later use in ``start()``.

-When the client component starts, it connects to ``localhost`` on port 64100.
-Then it converts the message to bytes for transport (adding a newline character so the server can use ``readline()``).
-Then it reads a response line from the server.
-Finally, it closes the connection and stops the event loop, allowing the application to exit.
+You may have noticed that ``ClientComponent`` inherits from :class:`~asphalt.core.component.CLIApplicationComponent` instead of :class:`~asphalt.core.component.Component` and that instead of overriding the :meth:`~asphalt.core.component.Component.start` method, :meth:`~asphalt.core.component.CLIApplicationComponent.run` is overridden instead.
+This is standard practice for Asphalt applications that just do one specific thing and then exit.

+When the client component runs, it grabs the message to be sent from the list of command line arguments (``sys.argv``), converts it from a unicode string to a bytestring and adds a newline character (so the server can use ``readline()``).
+Then, it connects to ``localhost`` on port 64100 and sends the bytestring to the other end.
+Next, it reads a response line from the server, closes the connection and prints the (decoded) response.
+When the ``run()`` method returns, the application exits.

 To send the "Hello" message to the server, run this in the project directory: